boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/blazor-web-assembly.md

  1. Based on the dashboard provided in the `index.html`, authorize the server URL by calling the `AuthorizationServer` function as follows.
     ![Authorization Server](/static/assets/javascript/sample/images/blazor-authorize.png#max-width=95%)

- 2. In the above authorization, generate the `SignatureUrl` with the provided `EmbedSecret key` and validate the authorization in Bold BI.
-Once authorization is validated, the dashboard starts to render.
+ 2. In the above authorization, generate the `SignatureUrl` using the provided `EmbedSecret key` and validate the authorization in Bold BI.
+Once the authorization is validated, the dashboard will begin to render.

- 3. In `embedConfig.json`, change the dashboard ID of the respective dashboard as you wish to embed.
+ 3. In the `embedConfig.json` file, modify the dashboard ID of the respective dashboard as desired for embedding.
     ![EmbedProperties](/static/assets/javascript/sample/images/prop-core.png#max-width=70%)

 ## Steps to create new Blazor WebAssembly application to embed dashboard

- 1. Create a folder in the desired location and open it in the Visual Studio Code.
+ 1. Please create a folder in the desired location and open it in Visual Studio Code.

  2. Open the terminal in the Visual Studio Code.
 Please refer to the following image.
     ![Terminal Image](/static/assets/javascript/sample/images/blazor-webassembly-terminal-img.png)

- 3. To create a new project, we need to run this command in the terminal.
+ 3. In order to create a new project, we must execute the following command in the terminal.

     ```js
          dotnet new blazorwasm --hosted
     ```

- 4. Please ensure you have enabled embed authentication on the `embed settings` page.
-If it is not currently enabled, please refer to the following image or detailed [instructions](https://help.boldbi.com/site-administration/embed-settings/#get-embed-secret-code) to enable it.
+ 4. Please make sure that you have enabled embed authentication on the `embed settings` page.
+If it is not currently enabled, please refer to the image or detailed [instructions](/site-administration/embed-settings/#get-embed-secret-code) provided.
     ![Embed Settings](/static/assets/javascript/sample/images/embed-settings.png)

- 5. To download the `embedConfig.json` file, please follow this [link](https://help.boldbi.com/site-administration/embed-settings/#get-embed-configuration-file) for reference.
-Additionally, you can refer to the following image for visual guidance.
+ 5. To download the `embedConfig.json` file, please click on the following [link](/site-administration/embed-settings/#get-embed-configuration-file) for reference.
+Furthermore, you can use the image below for visual guidance.
     ![EmbedSettings image](/static/assets/javascript/sample/images/embed-settings-download.png)
     ![EmbedConfig Properties](/static/assets/javascript/sample/images/prop-core.png)

- 6. Copy the downloaded `embedConfig.json` file and paste it into the `Server folder` [location](https://github.com/boldbi/blazor-webassembly-sample/tree/master/BlazorWebAssembly/Server) within the application.
-Please ensure you have placed it in the application, as shown in the following image.
+ 6. Please copy the downloaded `embedConfig.json` file and paste it into the `Server folder` [location](https://github.com/boldbi/blazor-webassembly-sample/tree/master/BlazorWebAssembly/Server) within the application.
+Please make sure that you have placed it in the application, as shown in the following image.

     ![EmbedConfig image](/static/assets/javascript/sample/images/blazor-webassembly-embed-config.png)

  7. In the `Shared project`, create a new folder called `Models`.
 Create a model class as `DataClass.cs` to define the following properties.
-These properties are used to get the dashboard details from the server.
+These properties are used to retrieve the dashboard details from the server.

     Open the terminal and navigate to the `Shared project` directory using the cd command(e.g., `cd C:\BlazorProject\Shared`).
 Execute the following commands in the terminal to add the necessary references to the project: `dotnet add package Newtonsoft.Json` and `dotnet add package System.Runtime.Serialization.Primitives`.
-Ensure the `System.Runtime.Serialization` and `Newtonsoft.Json` namespaces are in the `DataClass.cs` model file.
+Make sure to include `System.Runtime.Serialization` and `Newtonsoft.Json` namespaces are in the `DataClass.cs` model file.

     ```js
     [DataContract]